wsee046/NZMSA-2022-Phase-3/HotelBookingApi/README.md

 The API uses EF Core to interact with the database.

 ## Deployment using a CI/CD pipeline to the cloud
-The project was deployed using a CI/CD pipeline to Azure using GitHub actions.
+The project was deployed using a CI/CD pipeline to Azure Cloud using GitHub actions.

 ## Comprehensive unit testing
 NUnit, NSubstitute and Fluent Assertions are used to test the CRUD operations.
 It tests: